 There was also growth among rural practices where NPs have reduced and restricted scopes of practice—and growth was actually the strongest among reduced scope-of-practice states, which the study surmised may be due to those laws allowing for “wider and more flexible use of NPs, making practices in states with these laws more willing to rely on NPs to meet growing patient needs.”

-Growth in the NP ranks is likely to continue, as the number of licensed NPs hasin the past decade with the vast majority working in primary care.
-Policies restricting their scope of practice may continue to be a hurdle, however, as physician groups have to oppose efforts to allow non-physicians to practice independently.
+Growth in the NP ranks is likely to continue, as the number of licensed NPs has doubled in the past decade with the vast majority working in primary care.
+Policies restricting their scope of practice may continue to be a hurdle, however, as physician groups have pledged to oppose efforts to allow non-physicians to practice independently.